 Early Metal Frame Chair

-We have only seen two of these in our 31 years of upholstery work.
+We have only seen two of these since 1983 when we opened our upholstery shop.
 These are unusual and difficult to cover using traditional wood surface techniques.
 The entire base frame was re-glued and some metal parts repaired.
 It was reupholstered in velvet with diamond tufting and French gimp.

 Vanity Stool and Side Chair